 Work details were sent out on a daily basis.
 Each day, the American doctors gave a list of names to the Japanese of the POWs who were healthier enough to work.
 If the quota of POWs needed to work could not be met, the Japanese put those POWs who were sick but could walk, to work.
 The death rate among the POWs reached 50 men dying a day.

-To get out of the camp, Edrow went out on a work detail to collect scrap metal.
-The POWs were held at Camp Olivias.
+To get out of the camp, Edrow went out on a work detail to collect scrap metal which was known as the Calocaan Detail.
+The POWs were held at Camp Olivas.
 The POWs tied disabled vehicles together with rope.
-The lead vehicle was the only ones still operational.
-A POW sat in each vehicle and drove it to San Fernando.
+The lead vehicle was the only one still operational.
+A POW sat in each vehicle and drove it to San Fernando or Caloocan.

-It was while he was on the detail that he became ill and died from malaria and dysentery at Camp Olivares.
+It was while he was working on the detail that he became ill and died from malaria and dysentery at Camp Olivas on May 22, 1942.
 Two other POWs, Sgt.
 Robert Peterson and Pvt.
-Harry Norowul, who were members of the 192nd, asked the Japanese to allow them to bury Edrow, Cpl.
+Harry Norowul – who were members of the 192nd – asked the Japanese to allow them to bury Edrow, Cpl.
 William Burns, and Pvt.
 Charles Peterson, away from the other POW graves.
-The Japanese allowed them to do this.
+The Japanese granted them permission to do this.

-After the war, Peterson and Norowul drew a map for the families of these men which showed where their friends were buried.
-The family of Charles Peterson hired an architect who drew a detailed map of the grave site.
+After the war, Peterson and Norowul drew a map for the families of these men which showed where their sons were buried.
+The family of Charles Peterson hired an architect who drew a detailed map of the gravesite.
 The remains of the three men were recovered and positively identified.

-At the request of his family, the remains of Pvt.
-Edrow F. Singletary were buried at the new American Military Cemetery at Manila in lot F. Row 4, Grave 1.
+At the request of his family, Pvt.
+Edrow F. Singletary’s remains were buried at the new American Military Cemetery at Manila in Plot F. Row 4, Grave 1.